edoardottt/MSc-CyberSecurity-Sapienza/Laboratory-of-Network-Design-and-Configuration/Bible.md

         - `interface Fa X/Y`
         - `switchport mode trunk`

-- Assign a native vlan to trunk interface: `switchport trunk native vlan 99`
+- Assign a native vlan to trunk interface (quite sure this command should not be executed): `switchport trunk native vlan 99`

 ### ACL